lsicat1220/obsidian-vault/PHY 108 - Electricity and Magnetism/Capacitance.md

-Capacitance is the amount of [[Electric Charge|charge]] that can be stored in an electrical device, most commonly [[capacitors]].
+Capacitance is the amount of [charge](Electric%20Charge.md) that can be stored in an electrical device, most commonly [Capacitors](capacitors.md).
 The unit for capacitance is the farad (F) which is one coulomb per volt.
 Because this unit is large, it is often given in the form of micro or picofarads.

 $$
 q=CV \Rightarrow C=\frac{q}{V}
 $$

 The capacitance of a capacitor depends only on its geometry.
-Most capacitors are symmetrical, so [[Gauss's Law]] can be used to find the [[Electric Potential|voltage]] in terms of q, which then can be used in the equation for voltage to solve for q/V. For example, the electric field of two parallel plates is constant everywhere between the plates, being $\sigma/2\epsilon_0$.
+Most capacitors are symmetrical, so [Gauss's Law](Gauss's%20Law.md) can be used to find the [voltage](Electric%20Potential.md) in terms of q, which then can be used in the equation for voltage to solve for q/V. For example, the electric field of two parallel plates is constant everywhere between the plates, being $\sigma/2\epsilon_0$.
 Plugging that into the previous equation gives:

 $$
 C=\frac{\epsilon_0A}{d}